LukeUkk/ACE_Resupply/README.md

 * execVM "Scripts\Acemed.sqf";
 * execVM "Scripts\Aceresupply.sqf";

 Only Actuall and Squad leaders can use this and it only works on a server so test your mission on lan.
+You can edit the templates found in the folder to change what equipment is dropped.
 Script was made by Neko and adapted to Ace by Luke.